The Black Sleep: Production

+Bela Lugosi, among the pantheon of horror film actors, was ill during shooting and recovering from a drug addiction.
+Due to his condition, director LeBorg consigned him to the role of the deaf-mute manservant “Casimir.”
+According to film historian Wheeler W. Dixon:

 Release

 Produced during 1955, the film was released to theaters in the early summer of 1956.
 This was just ahead of the TV syndication, through Screen Gems, of two decades of Universal monster movies, under the package title Shock Theater.
 Writer Higgins, director LeBorg, and stars Rathbone, Chaney, Carradine, and Lugosi had all been significantly associated with Universal horror films or related B movies.
 In its casting, The Black Sleep is similar to Universal's two "houseful" of monster films released in the mid-40s, House of Frankenstein and House of Dracula, only relying on a completely new cadre of human monsters.

 On its double bill with The Creeping Unknown, The Black Sleep was financially successful, with the two films earning $1,200,000 more than their total cost.

-Critical reception
+Reception

 Amongst contemporary reviews, Variety wrote that the film "plays the horror tale fairly straight so what's happening is not too illogical until the finale wrapup, when all restraint comes off and the melodramatics run amok. ...Basil Rathbone is quite credible as the surgeon, enough so that the brain operations he performs will horrify many viewers"; and The Motion Picture Exhibitor noted that "Rathbone has a grand time as the mad scientist, assisted nobly by some of the best names in the horror field.
 Audiences should be frightened plenty, and past experience proves that this can mean good grosses...
 Sure, a lot of it is corny, but it is all good fun in a grisly, frightening manner."

 John Stanley calls the film "Barely watchable, despite a zoo-like cast.".
 According to Michael Weldon, "Never before (or since) have so many horror actors been brought together and told to act like mongoloids.
 Never have so many actors been wasted.
 Only Basil Rathbone and Akim Tamiroff get to play semirational characters."